 Tulsa Research Partners

-Tulsa Research Partners has three main objectives: 1) to encourage and support collaborative, multidisciplinary research among colleges, universities, and private sector research groups; 2) to facilitate technology transfer relating to a "Grow Your Own" start up company culture in the region and 3) to attract new, major research dollars to the region.
+The Tulsa Research Partners initiative is designed to drive economic growth through three research-centered objectives: 1) to encourage and support collaborative, multidisciplinary research among colleges, universities, and private sector research groups; 2) to facilitate technology transfer relating to a “Grow Your Own” startup company culture in the region and 3) to attract new, major research funding to the region.

-This independent research consortium was created to impact multidisciplinary collaborations and to attract research grants to support technology development projects in the following technology and scientific sectors: software, IT, cyber-security, advanced materials, aerospace, manufacturing, telecom, bio-life, energy and alternative energy sciences.
+This independent research consortium was created to impact multidisciplinary collaborations and to attract research grants that will support technology development projects in a multitude of technology and scientific sectors including: software, information technology, cyber-security, advanced materials, aerospace, manufacturing, telecom, bio-life, energy, and alternative energy sciences.